 After a year full of “firsts”, it gets easier.
 And each year after, even easier.
 Until you can practically plan a gluten-free Easter egg hunt in your sleep.
 Almost.

 This year, I’ve got you covered.
 Everything on this list is gluten-free.
-It’s a go-to list for gluten-free egg hunts and Easter baskets.
+It’s your go-to list for gluten-free egg hunts and Easter baskets.

 Some of the links on this post are affiliate links.
 To learn more, visit our Disclosures.

 There are two exceptions.
-See’s Candies, which you will need to purchase from a See’s Candies retail shop or order online.
+See’s Candies products, which you will need to purchase from a See’s Candies retail shop or order online.
 And Jake the Milkless Easter Bunny which is available on Amazon.

 See’s Candies Chocolate Easter Bunnies

 Whichever size or style suits you, See’s bunnies are made with quality chocolate.
-The stores tend to sell out of seasonal items, so purchase early on Sees.com or in-store.
+The stores tend to sell out of seasonal items, so purchase early at Sees.com, in your local See’s Candies store or on Amazon.

 Jake the Milkless Easter Bunny